 For instance, you can use prospect research to segment your donors based on their preferred communication channels.
 Let’s say you have a group of younger donors who mainly prefer digital communications, while an older audience of prospects might prefer phone calls or direct mail.

-Using donor segmentation techniques, you can group supporters based on these shared interests and send more tailored messages to each group.
+By implementing donor segmentation techniques, you can group supporters based on these shared interests and send more tailored messages to each group.
 This means you’ll send each group the relevant information in a more thoughtful way, increasing their likelihood to engage with it.

 For example, you can include a link to the gala registration page or a QR code leading to your online donation form.
-This is an effective way to ensure you’re respecting donors’ preferences and their capacity to give, while garnering much-needed support for your gala.
+This is an effective way to ensure you’re respecting donors’ preferences and their capacity to give while garnering much-needed support for your gala.